theRTB/GT7ShiftTone/README.md

 - ~~Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run minus the points smoothed out.~~
 - On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on most consecutive launches
 - Linux support is untested
+- This program 'works for me'.
+If you wish to run this script and there are issues, please report them.